GoogleForCreators/web-stories-wp/docs/third-party-integration/integration-layer-api/api-callbacks.md

 ### `getStoryById`

 Fallback of `initialEdits` prop of `StoryEditor` component.
-If `initialEdits` prop is undefined, this callback will be used to populate the initial story state.
+If `initialEdits` prop is undefined, this callback will be used to populate the initial story.

 Arguments